The-w0rst/grimmbot/README.md

 - `clear` – remove a handful of recent messages.
 - `play <url>` – stream music from YouTube into a voice channel.
 - `stop` – stop music and disconnect from voice.
+- `chat <prompt>` – ask ChatGPT a question and get an in-character reply.

 ## Developing your own bots